 We met our docent Katherine for a 3-hour Musee d'Orsay and Paris in the 19th Century tour.

 Mr. Misadventures and I have been to the Orsay many times.
 The building's architecture calls to us.
-We have wandered through the rooms looking at paintings, the statues and the furniture, but I very quickly become overwhelmed at everything there is to see.
+We have wandered through the rooms looking at paintings, statues, and furniture, but I very quickly become overwhelmed by everything there is to see.